Back to Blog

 Think of it like this: the buydown funds cover the difference between what you'd normally pay and what you actually pay during the buydown period.
 The money sits in an account and gets released to the lender each month to make up the gap.

 I've been using buydowns a lot more in the past couple of years, and they're one of the smartest tools in the homebuyer's toolkit right now.
-Especially when sellers are offering concessions — which many are in today's market.
+Especially when sellers are offering concessions - which many are in today's market.
+If you're a first-time buyer, this is one of the strategies I walk through with every client.

 Temporary vs. Permanent Buydowns